thisisjonchen/S24HackPSU-Roa/README.md

 GPS would be used to get conditions of the road and returns a confidence interval from -100 to 100 (-100 being very confident it is safe, 100 being very confident that it is dangerous)
 1. Depending on certain conditions, it can instantly flag with 100 confidence (it can be multiple conditions) to create a message for the user to be cautious due to the flags \
-  -Eg; black ice warning has been given
+  -e.g. black ice warning has been given
 Calculated using the formula of |total risk - risk_0| / risk_0 \
   -total risk is determined by a decision matrix of road conditions \
   -risk_0 is the average total risk (half of max total risk) – eg; if conditions are ideal it'll be 0 - 8.5 = -100 \